Pillar-focused Roadmap

 You Must Win

-Strategic pillars are the key areas of focus or priorities that an organization chooses to achieve its long-term vision and strategic objectives.
+Strategic pillars are the key areas of focus or priorities that an organization chooses to achieve its long-term vision.
 They are also often called ‘Battlegrounds’.

-For example, if one of your strategic pillars was “customer experience,” then all initiatives related to improving customer satisfaction would fall under this pillar.
-This could include things like implementing new technology solutions, training staff members on best practices for interacting with customers, or conducting surveys to gather feedback from customers about their experiences with your brand.
+For example, if one of your strategic pillars was “Simplicity & Value,” all initiatives related to improving your products would fall under this.
+This could include implementing new features, training staff members on best practices for interacting with customers, or conducting surveys to gather feedback from customers about their experiences.

 • Advantage: How can you create and sustain a competitive advantage so competitors don’t try to enter your market?